Safe use of metal turning lathes

 - Ensure the lathe is located in an area that has little to no traffic.

-- Use suitable barriers to stop employees/vehicles not using the lathe from unnecessarily entering the area.
-Barriers should not stop employees moving workpieces on or around the lathe.
+- Use suitable barriers to stop employees — who are not using the lathe —and vehicles from unnecessarily entering the area.
+Barriers should not obstruct employees using the lathe from moving workpieces on or around the lathe.

 - Create a restricted zone around the lathe operator during machining.
 The restricted zone must be supported with a clearly communicated policy and signs.